• 日本語

 Dance Base Yokohama

-Performing Arts Selection 2025
+Dance Base Yokohama×Aichi Prefectural Art Theater Performing Arts Selection 2025 Festival Edition

-Performing Arts Selection 2025
+Performing Arts Selection 2025 Festival Edition

-This festival will present a series of works created this year by DaBY’s “Dance Base Yokohama International Dance Project” Wings “for the next generation of world-bound creators” and Aichi Arts Theatre’s “Constellation: Aichi Arts Theatre Dance Project Connecting the World,” which was launched in 2024 with funds from the Agency for Cultural Affairs to strengthen the foundation for cultural and artistic activities. and Aichi Arts Theatre’s “‘Constellation’ ~Aichi Arts Theatre Dance Project Connecting the World~”.
+This festival will feature a series of works created this year by DaBY’s “Dance Base Yokohama International Dance Project “Wings”: International Dance Project by Dance Base Yokohama for Emerging Creators” and Aichi Arts Theatre’s “”Constellation”: Aichi Arts Theatre Dance Project for Emerging Creators”, which will be launched in 2024 using funds provided by the Agency for Cultural Affairs to strengthen the foundations of cultural and artistic activities. and Aichi Prefectural Art Theater’s “‘Constellation’ ~Aichi Prefectural Art Theater Dance Project Connecting the World~”.

 Audiences will be able to view the entire program at